zhiyuan5986/qlib/examples/benchmarks_dynamic/incremental/README.md

 Moveover, in our implementation, we cast all slices of stock data in `pandas.DataFrame` to `torch.Tensor` during data preprocessing.
 This trick largely reduce CPU occupation during training and testing while it results in duplicate storage.

-You can also set the argument `--preprocess_tensor False`, reducing RAM occupation to ~5GB (peak 8GB before training).
+You can also set the arg `--preprocess_tensor False`, reducing RAM occupation to ~5GB (peak 8GB before training).
 Then, the data slices are created as virtual views of `pandas.DataFrame`, and the duplicates share the same memory address.
 Each batch will be casted as `torch.Tensor` when needed, requesting new memory of a tiny size.
 However, `--preprocess_tensor False` can exhaust all cores of CPU and the speed is lower consequently.